clearbluejar/ghidriff/README.md

   --md-title MD_TITLE   Overwrite default title for markdown diff (default: None)
 ```

 There are quite a few options here, and some complexity.
-Generally you can succeed with the defaults, but there is some flexibility with how much of the hosts resources the JVM will use.
+Generally you can succeed with the defaults, but you can override the defaults as needed.
+One example might be to increase the JVM RAM used to run Ghidra to enable faster analysis of large binaries (`--max-ram-percent 80`).
+See help for details of other options.

 ## Quick Start Environment Setup